 - More exercise variety.
-Having more exercise variety won’t cause you to gain more muscle size, but it will cause you to build muscles that are rounder, fuller, and more evenly developed (study).
+Having more exercise variety won’t cause you to gain more muscle size, but it will cause you to build rounder, fuller, and more evenly developed muscles (study).
 Again, this can make bodybuilding less likely to cause injuries.

 Most of these things are quite good.
-If your only goal is to build a bigger and more aesthetic body, then your training is going to be quite good for that.
+If your only goal is to build a bigger and more aesthetic body, then your training will be quite good for that.
 And since there’s less of an emphasis on getting stronger at three specific lifts, the risk of injury tends to be quite a bit lower, too.

 However, bodybuilding routines are often criticized for a few reasons:

 - There’s no foundation of strength.
 Strength training routines are built around the big 3 compound lifts.
 Progress is measured in terms of how much strength you’re gaining on those lifts.
 This keeps strength training workouts focused and deliberate.

 - There’s not enough mechanical tension.
 The main driver of muscle growth is mechanical tension, and bodybuilding workouts are notorious for not having enough of it.
 They’d benefit from putting more emphasis on the big compound lifts.
 Maybe not going as heavy as 1–4 reps, but certainly as heavy as 5–10 reps.

 - Bodybuilding workouts are often quite inefficient.
 Bodybuilders have a reputation for being maximalists.
 They do leg extensions, leg curls, glute bridges, and calf raises instead of simply squatting.